 Mission and Purposes

-Promoting and fostering immunology research, spanning the spectrum of cancer immunology from fundamental immunology research to clinical testing of new immune-based interventions, as an integral part of the prevention and cure of cancer;
+- Promoting the pursuit of chemistry research as an integral part of the prevention and cure of cancer;

-Fostering an atmosphere of open dialogue among a diverse group of researchers with a common interest in the field; and
+- Fostering an atmosphere of open dialogue among all sub-disciplines of chemistry and of cancer research;

-Supporting the education, training, and professional advancement of early-career scientists to drive interest in the field.
+- Supporting the education, training and professional advancement of early-career scientists in chemistry in cancer research; and

 Article I. Membership

 Section 1.
-Any member of the AACR may become a member of CIMM/AACR.
+Any member of the AACR may become a member of CICR/AACR.

 Section 2.
-Dues for membership in CIMM/AACR, if any, will be assessed on an annual basis at a rate set by the AACR Board of Directors.
+Dues for membership, if any, will be assessed on an annual basis at a rate set by the AACR board of directors.

 Article II.
 Steering Committee